Iteris, Inc. (NASDAQ:ITI) Short Interest Up 23.4% in March

-Iteris, Inc. (NASDAQ:ITI – Get Rating) saw a significant growth in short interest in the month of March.
+Iteris, Inc. (NASDAQ:ITI – Get Rating) was the recipient of a significant growth in short interest in the month of March.
 As of March 15th, there was short interest totalling 850,100 shares, a growth of 23.4% from the February 28th total of 689,000 shares.
-Approximately 2.0% of the company’s shares are short sold.
-Based on an average daily volume of 228,600 shares, the short-interest ratio is presently 3.7 days.
+Based on an average daily trading volume, of 228,600 shares, the short-interest ratio is presently 3.7 days.
+Approximately 2.0% of the company’s stock are short sold.

 ITI has been the topic of several recent analyst reports.
-Craig Hallum lowered shares of Iteris from a “buy” rating to a “hold” rating and dropped their price target for the company from $6.00 to $4.50 in a research note on Friday, February 4th.
+Zacks Investment Research lowered shares of Iteris from a “hold” rating to a “strong sell” rating in a research note on Wednesday, February 9th.
 TheStreet lowered shares of Iteris from a “c-” rating to a “d+” rating in a research note on Friday, February 4th.
-B. Riley dropped their price target on shares of Iteris from $8.00 to $6.00 in a research note on Friday, February 4th.
 StockNews.com initiated coverage on shares of Iteris in a research note on Thursday.
 They issued a “hold” rating on the stock.
-Finally, Zacks Investment Research lowered shares of Iteris from a “hold” rating to a “strong sell” rating in a research note on Wednesday, February 9th.
+Craig Hallum lowered shares of Iteris from a “buy” rating to a “hold” rating and dropped their price target for the company from $6.00 to $4.50 in a research note on Friday, February 4th.
+Finally, B. Riley dropped their price target on shares of Iteris from $8.00 to $6.00 in a research note on Friday, February 4th.
 One analyst has rated the stock with a sell rating, two have assigned a hold rating and one has given a buy rating to the stock.
 According to data from MarketBeat, the stock presently has a consensus rating of “Hold” and a consensus price target of $6.83.

 Shares of ITI stock traded up $0.06 during trading hours on Friday, hitting $3.04.
 The stock had a trading volume of 279,761 shares, compared to its average volume of 224,620.
 The firm has a market capitalization of $128.69 million, a PE ratio of -27.64 and a beta of 1.35.
 Iteris has a twelve month low of $2.73 and a twelve month high of $7.77.
 The stock’s 50 day moving average is $3.29 and its 200 day moving average is $4.27.

-In other Iteris news, CEO J. Joseph Bergera purchased 10,000 shares of the business’s stock in a transaction on Tuesday, February 8th.
-The shares were bought at an average cost of $3.38 per share, for a total transaction of $33,800.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Insiders have acquired 20,800 shares of company stock worth $70,230 over the last quarter.
+In other news, CEO J. Joseph Bergera bought 10,000 shares of the business’s stock in a transaction that occurred on Tuesday, February 8th.
+The shares were purchased at an average cost of $3.38 per share, for a total transaction of $33,800.00.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Insiders have purchased 20,800 shares of company stock worth $70,230 over the last 90 days.
 Insiders own 5.64% of the company’s stock.

 Hedge funds have recently bought and sold shares of the company.
 Citigroup Inc. lifted its holdings in Iteris by 80.8% in the third quarter.
 Citigroup Inc. now owns 4,818 shares of the technology company’s stock valued at $25,000 after acquiring an additional 2,153 shares during the period.
 BNP Paribas Arbitrage SA lifted its holdings in Iteris by 424.1% in the third quarter.
 BNP Paribas Arbitrage SA now owns 7,903 shares of the technology company’s stock valued at $42,000 after acquiring an additional 6,395 shares during the period.
 SG Americas Securities LLC acquired a new stake in Iteris in the third quarter valued at $59,000.
 Campbell & CO Investment Adviser LLC acquired a new stake in Iteris in the fourth quarter valued at $45,000.
 Finally, Allspring Global Investments Holdings LLC acquired a new stake in Iteris in the fourth quarter valued at $49,000.
 55.17% of the stock is owned by institutional investors and hedge funds.